 - Concrete Contractors: Find Concrete Polishing Products and Suppliers

 - Design Ideas: Polished Concrete Info

-Maintaining High-Traffic Polished Concrete FloorsHow to keep polished concrete from losing its beautiful shine
+Cleaning Polished Concrete FloorsHow to clean polished concrete and maintain its beautiful shine

 The first step in maintaining polished floors is to take a proactive approach and protect the floor with a penetrating sealer or topical guard.